-Tooth decay results from bacteria that live in plaque, causing damage to your teeth, which leads to cavities, abscesses, and tooth loss.Â
+Tooth decay results from bacteria that live in plaque, causing damage to your teeth, which leads to cavities, abscesses, and tooth loss.

 This bacterium can transform sugars in food into acids.
-If left to build up, this acid starts to cause havoc on your teeth.Â
+If left to build up, this acid starts to cause havoc on your teeth.

-Practicing good oral hygiene will help prevent tooth decay and keep your teeth healthy.
+Good oral hygiene will help prevent tooth decay and keep your teeth healthy.
 There are multiple stages of tooth decay, and we will discuss them in detail below.

 Five Different Stages of Tooth Decay

-Dental plaque is one of the most significant factors when it comes to tooth decay.
-It is a colorless, sticky film that envelopes the surface of your teeth.Â
+Dental plaque is one of the most significant factors in tooth decay.
+It is a colorless, sticky film that envelopes the surface of your teeth.

 It consists of bacteria, food, and saliva.

 If you don’t practice good oral hygiene, this plaque builds up and can even harden over time.
-This forms tartar which protects the bacteria, thus making it harder to get rid of.Â
+This forms tartar which protects the bacteria, thus making it harder to get rid of.

 Tooth decay is made up of five different stages:

-- Demineralization
+• Demineralization

-Enamel is the outer layer of your teeth and is a tissue mostly made up of minerals.
-Acids from plaque bacteria eat away at your enamel, making it lose all its minerals.Â
+Enamel is the outer layer of your teeth, a tissue mostly made up of minerals.
+Acids from plaque bacteria eat away at your enamel, making it lose all its minerals.

-- Enamel Decay
+• Enamel Decay

-If you missed this first sign and the tooth decay has been left to flourish, your enamel will continue to break down.
+If you miss this first sign and the tooth decay has been left to flourish, your enamel will continue to break down.
 The sign to look out for is those white spots starting to darken to brown.

 Once the decay has weakened the enamel, tiny holes will start to develop called cavities.
-Your dentist will be able to fill these holes for you. Â
+Your dentist will be able to fill these holes for you.

-- Dentin Decay
+• Dentin Decay

 The tissue found under the enamel is called dentin.
 It’s suppler than enamel which makes it more sensitive to acid.
 Because this tissue is not as strong as enamel, the decay spreads at a much more rapid rate.

-There are tubes in the dentin that lead straight to the tooth’s nerves.
-Therefore, when your dentin is affected by decay, you will experience sensitivity in the tooth, especially when consuming hot or cold drinks and foods. Â
+Tubes in the dentin lead straight to the tooth’s nerves.
+Therefore, when your dentin is affected by decay, you will experience sensitivity in the tooth, especially when consuming hot or cold drinks and foods.

-- Damage to your pulp
+• Damage to your pulp

 The inner layer of your teeth is composed of pulp.
 This pulp contains all the nerves and blood vessels that aid in keeping your teeth strong and healthy.
 These nerves also supply sensation to the teeth.

-- Abscess
+• Abscess

-If tooth decay is left to damage your pulp, the bacteria can cause a major infection.Â
+If tooth decay is left to damage your pulp, the bacteria can cause a major infection.

-This can lead to pus developing under your tooth, which is called an abscess. Â
+This can lead to pus developing under your tooth, called an abscess.

 You will experience much pain that will spread to your jaw.
-Other indications can include swelling of the gum tissue and lymph nodes, face, and a fever.Â
+Other indications include gum tissue and lymph nodes swelling, face, and a fever.

-If you have an abscess, you must seek out treatment as infection could spread into the bones of your head and neck.
-If the infection is severe, your tooth may have to be removed.Â
+If you have an abscess, you must seek treatment as infection could spread into the bones of your head and neck.
+If the infection is severe, your tooth may have to be removed.

 Treatment for the Different Stages of Tooth Decay